rhinobase/raftyui/apps/docs/app/(docs)/docs/components/spinner/page.md

 ---
 title: Spinner
-pageTitle: Spinner - Rafty UI
+nextjs:
+  metadata:
+    title: Spinner
     description: Spinners provide a visual cue that an action is processing awaiting a course of change or a result.
 ---

 Spinners provide a visual cue that an action is processing awaiting a course of change or a result.